Inclined Quadrotor Landing using Deep Reinforcement Learning: Simulation Model

 The dynamic model of the Crazyflie 2.1 Nano-UAV is formed by the equations of motion (EOM).
 We divide them into the Newton-Euler equations, which govern the axial accelerations, and an approximation of the body attitude control loops.
 The command input vector $u$ to the Crazyflie's onboard controller is defined as

-Here, $\Theta_{c}$ is the commanded pulse-width modulation (PWM) signal representing the total thrust, $\phi_{c}$ and $\theta_{c}$ are the commanded pitch and roll angles, respectively, and $\dot{\psi}_{c}$ is the commanded yaw rate \cite{crazyflie_ROS}.
+Here, $\Theta_{c}$ is the commanded pulse-width modulation (PWM) signal representing the total thrust, $\phi_{c}$ and $\theta_{c}$ are the commanded roll and pitch angles, respectively, and $\dot{\psi}_{c}$ is the commanded yaw rate \cite{crazyflie_ROS}.
 These inputs are bounded by